PaN-Finder/pan-finder/README.md

 ```

 ## Optional UI
 You can use the bundled `searchui/` or the external repo https://github.com/panosc-eu/searchui.
-By default the UI expects the API at http://127.0.0.1:8080.
+By default, the UI expects the API at http://127.0.0.1:8080.